OpenMLIR/TritonLLM/README.md

 ## 🚀 Command Line Interface (CLI)

-To quickly launch with the 20B model from ModelScope
+To quickly launch with the **gpt-oss-20b** model and automatically download it from ModelScope:

 ```shell
 tritonllm